Ahmed-AL-Maghraby/LIR-Project-Logic-And-Code-Map/ConnectionsAction Class/README.md

 ## SearchByIP

-The object of this function is to
+The object of this function is to search and filter rows in the `myform.Networktable` DataGridView control based on an IP address keyword.

 ```c#
  public static void SearchByIP(string name)